Run your operations

 Exebenus Pulse uses a mix of manual and automatic tracking.
 For some execution steps, a manual checklist is the best method of tracking and validating tasks.

 You’re in control!
 Activity steps can be skipped or inserted as required.
 Your comments explaining “Why the Change” can be added and shared for future assessment.
-Your best practices are passed along.
+Best practices are passed along.

-Even if you do choose manual tracking, the system automatically produces a time and depth log that charts all activities, including their planned versus actual start and finish times, planned depth vs actual depth, and all comments.
+Even if you do choose manual tracking, the system automatically produces a time and depth log that charts all activities, including planned versus actual start and finish times, planned depth versus actual depth, and all comments.
 Your reporting job is easier and faster.

 Automatic tracking recognizes activities based on WITSML real-time sensor data.
 The system automatically tracks activities in relation to two types of parameters: operational controls and status controls.